Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 Some companies will connect you with local real estate agents and negotiate lower rates on your behalf.
 Because they send the agents a steady stream of new business, they have more leverage to get you savings without sacrificing service.

-» MORE: Should you work with an agent matching service?
+» MORE: Should you work with an agent finding service?

-Discount real estate brokerages offer reduced listing fees for home sellers, no negotiations required.
+Discount real estate brokers offer reduced listing fees for home sellers, and no negotiations are required.
 But there’s usually a catch.
-For example, many discount brokers handle more customers per agent to make up for their lower rates, which limits the agents’ ability to provide hands-on, dedicated service and support.
+For example, many discount brokers handle more customers per agent to compensate for their lower rates, limiting the agents’ ability to provide hands-on, dedicated service and support.

 » MORE: Should you sell with a discount real estate broker?